How to Juice and Drink Fresh Noni

-- Pour the contents of blender in your sieve, and gently move your spatula or spoon back and forth with gentle pressure.
+- Pour the contents of blender into your sieve, and gently move your rubber spatula or spoon back and forth with gentle pressure.
 The thick mixture will slowly drip through the sieve, down the funnel, and into the jug or glass.

-- When you have finished, scrape the bottom of the sieve for any that didn't fall through and is clinging to the bottom.
+- When you have finished, scrape the bottom of the sieve for any of the noni that may be clinging to the bottom.

 - You should have a thick liquid.
 Divide this between two glasses.
 The reason I use very little liquid is that the taste is as bad as the smell, and I don't want to drink more than I have to.
 Which would you rather drink, ¼ cup of something you don't like or a whole glass of it?
 Exactly!

 To mask the taste slightly, most people here use a concentrated juice.
 I use grape juice because it is strongly flavored.
 I use just a small amount because it is a type that needs diluting with water.
 If I don't have any grape juice concentrate, I will just add a small amount of water, and drink it down quickly.
 The less time it is in the mouth, the better.

 The Health Benefits and Dangers

 Although many sites on the internet shout about the benefits, there is suspicion that the noni could cause problems to the liver and kidneys.